wardpenney/talk-lsg-spike/deck.md

-# Rapid Design Exploration with Live Style Guides
+# Spike Lean Visual Design Directly into Your Live Style Guide
+* June 11, 2014
+* QCon New York
+* @wardpenney

 ---